I – V 07:00-21:00

 The main route of infection is a tick bite.
 Ticks become infected through blood, feeding on wild animals (rodents, deer, foxes), which are natural virus carriers.

-Important: the virus is transmitted very quickly after the bite – unlike Lyme disease, whose risk depends on the duration of the tick's presence on the skin.
+Important: the virus is transmitted very quickly after a bite – unlike Lyme disease, where the risk depends on the duration the tick is on the skin.

 How to protect against tick-borne encephalitis?

-Although it is challenging to completely avoid tick bites, the risk of infection can be significantly reduced by following these recommendations:
+Although it is difficult to completely avoid a tick bite, the risk of infection can be significantly reduced by following these recommendations:

 Personal protection in nature:

-• Wear light-colored, long-sleeved clothing, and cover the head.
+• Wear light-colored, long-sleeved clothing, a covered head.

 • Use tick-repellent repellents.